nograx/ioBroker.zendure-solarflow/README.md

 1. Currently only working with SolarFlow devices (tested only with HUB1200).
 AIO is not supported (as I don't have such a device..)

-2. It is possible to control the Output limit with the state created in the productId/deviceKey/control subfolder.
+2. It is possible to control the Output limit and other settings with the states created in the productId/deviceKey/control subfolder.
 Please deactivate/uncheck all modes in the Zendure App, otherwise it is not possible to set the output limit!

    ![Solarflow Setings Window](https://raw.github.com/nograx/ioBroker.zendure-solarflow/master/Screenshots/ZendureSolarflowSettings.png)